Carnival of Blood: Plot

-Laura and Dan get into another argument at their apartment, and Dan leaves after Laura insists he is too invested in the murder case.
+Laura and Dan get into another argument at their apartment, and Dan leaves after Laura insists that she is too invested in the murder case.
 Laura takes the prize teddy bear and angrily covers it in black paint.
 Laura visits the amusement park again and complains to Tom, who denigrates her after she tells him she destroyed the bear, calling her a "selfish slut."
 Laura flees the dart stand, after which Gimpy accuses Tom of being the killer.
 Tom responds by stabbing Gimpy to death.
 Meanwhile, Dan visits Tom's apartment and discovers human intestines and eyeballs stuffed inside one of the teddy bears, prompting him to flee to the amusement park to apprehend him.

 Meanwhile, Laura is stalked through the park by Tom, during which she finds Gimpy's corpse.
 Tom corners Laura and forces her onto a ride, and unsuccessfully attempts to push her to her death.
 He then forces her onto the ferris wheel, ranting and raving, calling her "mommy" and telling her he must kill her for hurting his father.
 Laura senses Tom has reverted to a traumatized childhood state, and attempts to placate him.
 Tom recalls a childhood memory during which his mother forbade him from sleeping with his teddy bear, locking him alone in his bedroom while having an affair with another man.
 When Tom's father returned home and discovered the affair, a fight erupted during which the house caught on fire.

 As the ferris wheel cart reaches the ground, Tom leaps off and runs into the street, only to be hit by an oncoming car.
 Dan arrives in the melee, and he and Laura rush to Tom's side.
 Tom apologizes to Laura before dying.